Freakwill/brainyquote/README.md

 # brainyquote
-Get quotes from brainyquote.com (written in python)
+Get quotes from brainyquote.com (written in python) or local files

 ## requirements
 * requests, bs4